Oberliga Baden-Württemberg: Overview

-In the past two clubs which played in the Oberliga Baden-Württemberg weren't actually based in the state.
+In the past two clubs which played in the Oberliga Baden-Württemberg were not based in the state.
 TSV Amicitia Viernheim (Hesse) and SpVgg Au/Iller (Bavaria) both were in the Oberliga for a number of years.

 The separation of Nordbaden and Südbaden is not traditional.
 It results from the end of World War II when North Baden was in the American occupation zone and South Baden in the French.
 Inter zone travel was difficult then and two separate leagues developed.
 Until 1950 the clubs from the South Baden and the Schwarzwald-Bodensee regions actually played in the southwest league system, the old (1945–1963) Oberliga Südwest, only after that were they integrated into the southern league system, where they geographically belonged.

-For the 2012-13 season, the Regionalliga Süd was disbanded, and the Oberliga Baden-Württemberg became a feeder league to the new Regionalliga Südwest, together with the Hessenliga and the Oberliga Rheinland-Pfalz/Saar.
+For the 2012–13 season, the Regionalliga Süd was disbanded, and the Oberliga Baden-Württemberg became a feeder league to the new Regionalliga Südwest, together with the Hessenliga and the Oberliga Rheinland-Pfalz/Saar.